-Students also have free access to a registered Health Nurse who visits the school twice a week.
+Students also have free access to a registered Health Nurse who visits the school on a weekly basis.

 RECOGNISING STUDENT SUCCESS

 CELEBRATING THE MAHI, EFFORT AND ACHIEVEMENT

 ASSEMBLIES AND PRIZEGIVINGS

 We hold whole school, year level and House assemblies and prizegivings throughout the year to celebrate the hard work and effort of our students both for their academic achievements and all-round success.